Denver Broncos vs. Philadelphia Eagles NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Eagles stats and trends

+- In Philadelphia's nine games this season, it has four wins against the spread.

-- The Eagles have an ATS record of 3-4 in their seven games as an underdog of 2.5 points or more this season.
+- This season, the Eagles have an against-the-spread record of 3-4 in their seven games as an underdog of 2.5 points or more.

-- Philadelphia's games this season have hit the over on five of nine set point totals (55.6%).
+- Philadelphia's games this season have eclipsed the over/under five times in nine opportunities (55.6%).

-- Philadelphia is 4-4 against the spread and 3-5 overall in games when it records more than 17.0 points.
+- Philadelphia is 4-4 against the spread and 3-5 overall when the team puts up more than 17.0 points.

 - The Eagles rack up 24.3 more yards per game (346.1) than the Broncos give up (321.8).